What Is Microlearning and Why It Works: The Science Explained

 Branching scenarios place learners in decision-making situations, allowing them to experience consequences without real-world risk.
 These formats work particularly well for soft skills, compliance training, and safety procedures.

-A 4-minute interactive scenario on handling workplace harassment, for example, might present learners with several dialogue options, each leading to different outcomes.
+A 4-minute interactive scenario on handling workplace situations, for example, might present learners with several dialogue options, each leading to different outcomes.
 This experiential approach creates deeper learning than passive video.

 Flashcards and Digital Quizzing

 The flashcard approach leverages active recall—retrieving information from memory strengthens that memory.
-Apps like Quizlet and corporate training platforms use spaced repetition algorithms to optimize flashcard review schedules.
+Learning platforms use spaced repetition algorithms to optimize flashcard review schedules based on individual learner performance.

 Digital quizzes serve dual purposes: reinforcing learning through retrieval practice and providing organizations with immediate feedback on knowledge gaps.